 13.4.1 Building plans shall, prior to approval, be made available for scrutiny at the offices of the Municipality to a nominee of a registered conservation body, such as the Rooiels Conservancy.

 13.4.2 Applicants for building plans shall be required to declare with their signature on the building plans that the building plans comply with the title deed conditions of the erf and with the terms of the HPOZ.
+For the purpose of such declaration the terms of paragraph 9.2.13 “Architectural Styles ” of the Coastal Strip HPOZ and of paragraph 12.7.1 of the RE HPOZ will not apply.

-13.4.3 Septic-tank-soakaway-systems may be utilized instead of conservancy tanks in most parts of Rooiels where they do not pose any environmental risk or ground water contamination, subject to approval by the Municipality.
-Owners with existing conservancy tanks may be allowed where appropriate, to convert to septic-tank-soakaway systems, subject to Municipality approval.
+.

 13.5 STREET RESERVES (STREET VERGES):